melissahughesatx/api-docs/docs/v.manage-your-monite-account.md

 ## Retrieve your Monite credentials

-To retreive the credentials you use for all REST to Monite:
+To retrieve the credentials you use for all REST to Monite:

 1. Do this.
 1. Do that.